ktaranov/sqlserver-kit/SQL Server Trace Flag.md

 <a id="8019"></a>
 #### Trace Flag: 8019
-Function: Disable stack collection for the exception ring buffer<br />
+Function: Disable stack collection for the exception ring buffer Disables stack collection during the record creation.
+Trace flag 8019 has no effect if trace flag [8018](#8018) is turned on.<br />
 Link: [KB920093]<br />
 Link: [Docs Trace Flags]<br />
 Scope: global only